 Yet spending time with others can help boost your mood.
 A study in Ireland found that just 2 hours a week of socializing helped keep depression at bay.

 A word of caution: Your smartphone doesn't count.
 Recent research says face-to-face interactions are much better at protecting against depression when compared to email and phone calls.

 Is the person you're caring for prone to angry outbursts or other disruptive behaviors?
-You're more likely to be sidelined by depression.
+If yes, then you're more likely to be sidelined by depression.

 If you look after someone with dementia, that poses even more challenges.
 Your loved one might wander off or repeat the same words, questions, and actions.
-The extra frustration and strain doubles your chances.
+The extra frustration and strain double your chances of depression.

 Another common source of caregiver stress that can lead to depression?
 Clashing with nurses and other members of your loved one's health care team.

 More than two-thirds of caregivers have a job and juggle the demands of both roles.
 Fewer than 1 in 10 caregivers get paid for what they do, and it's common for caregivers to spend their own money helping to support their loved one.